suzmas/realsimple-theme/README.md

 ### Fullpage.js Settings

-You'll need to define "page_str:" in all files using the page layout- page strings should follow the format of Fullpage.js section links--> firstPage, secondPage, 3rdpage, 4thpage.
+You'll need to define 'page_str:' in the front-matter of all files using the page layout- page strings should follow the format of Fullpage.js section links--> firstPage, secondPage, 3rdpage, 4thpage.
 See https://github.com/suzmas/realsimple-theme/tree/master/example for an example.

+Fullpage.js is initialized with four sections for a landing section, about section, portfolio section, and posts section.
+To set up this navigation style, add "page_str: secondPage" to the About.md front-matter.
+Create a file with title "Portfolio" and add "page_str: 3rdpage".
+The post snippets page is the last section by default.

-Fullpage.js is initialized with four sections for the homepage (home, about, projects, posts).
-If you add additional files that use the 'page' layout, you'll need to create an _assets folder with a file called fullpg.js and modify the settings.
-You can see an example of the fullpage.js setup options at: https://github.com/suzmas/realsimple-theme/tree/master/example.
+If you add additional files that use the 'page' layout, you'll need to create an _assets folder with a file called fullpg.js and modify the 'anchors' settings.
+You can see an example of fullpage.js setup for this theme at: https://github.com/suzmas/realsimple-theme/tree/master/example.
 You can read about Fullpage.js options here: https://github.com/alvarotrigo/fullPage.js/

-Your config.yaml file should include definitions for author, author_title, twitter_url, linkedin_url, and github_url in order for the homepage links to work correctly.
+#### FYI, I'm in the process of configuring the theme to make Fullpagejs easier to use.

 ## Contributing